UTSAVS26/PyVerse/Machine_Learning/Fake News Detection/Readme.md

 Accuracy:85.03%
 loss: 0.1439

-## CONCLUSION
+## 📢 Conclusion
-Based on results we can draw following conclusions:

-1.The model-1 showed high validation accuracy of 96.11% and loss of 0.1350.Thus the model-1 worked fairly well identifying 2874 fake articles from a total of 3044.The first model performed better.The second model had good training accuracy but less test accuracy hinting towards overfitting.Maybe the key reason being in fake news it is important to capture overall sentiment better than individual word sentiment.
+The model-1 showed high validation accuracy of 96.11% and loss of 0.1350.Thus the model-1 worked fairly well identifying 2874 fake articles from a total of 3044.The first model performed better.The second model had good training accuracy but less test accuracy hinting towards overfitting.Maybe the key reason being in fake news it is important to capture overall sentiment better than individual word sentiment.

+## ✒️ Your Signature
+Pavitraa G